CLCMacTeam/IdleLogout/README.md

 ------------
 Application to log out users after a specified period of time.
 The user will see a prompt with a countdown asking them if they wish to log out or continue working ("More Time").
 Users can disable the Idle Logout process using the "Disable Idle Logout.applescript".

-Screen Shot of Count Down Window
+Screen Shot of Count Down Window:
 ![window]

 Download app: [Idle Logout.app](https://github.com/CLCMacTeam/IdleLogout/blob/LogoutNotRestart/IdleLogout%20app/Idle%20Logout.app1.1b2.zip)